AminAliari/aminaliari.github.io/content/posts/motionblur.md

 #

 3. To further optimize this method, we have to pay heed to our memory access pattern.
 In the *Neighbor pass*, we want to find the most dominant velocity vector between the neighbors.
 We are essentially accessing 8 neighbors, but these tiles share some neighbors.
 As a result, should we store the result of our texture fetches in the group shared memory (also called LDS), we can avoid the extra costly samples in the subsequent calls.

+# Future Work
+There are more techniques to optimize the method further.
+For instance, instead of early exiting when velocity is lower than a threshold, we can have a pass where we classify the tiles and use IndirectDispatch for different complexities.
+Some tiles will be classified as early exit tiles, and some would be selected for further calculations.
+This way, we can save on our resources and regain some of the frame time.

 # Conclusion
 Alright, finally, it is time to show some numbers.
 I implemented this project using The Forge rendering framework and ran it on an NVIDIA GTX 970.
 The results were as follows: